PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > IC: Stop.
 Leave the call.
 Backup IC can you please page the backup on-call for [service] so that we can get an answer.

-### Executive Swoop
+### Executive Swoop - Overriding the Incident Commander
+> Executive: Ignore the incident commander, do what I say!

-You may get someone who would be senior to you during peacetime come on the call and start overriding your decisions as IC.
+This is an extreme example, but illustrates the concept of "Executive Swoop", whereby someone who would be senior to you during peacetime comes on the call and starts overriding your decisions as IC.
 This is unacceptable behaviour during wartime, as the IC is in command.
-While this is rare, you can get things back on track with the following,
+This is rare, but can cripple the response process if it happens.
+There is a simple question you can ask as an Incident Commander to get things back on track, "Do you wish to take command?",

 > Executive: No, I don't want us doing that.
 Everyone stop.
 We need to rollback instead.